joy-prime/joy-types/README.md

 All Clojure functions are members of the bare function type `joy/bare-type(::joy/function)`.
 Clojure functions can also be declared with metadata that declares them to have more specific function subtypes.
 Note that this metadata is *not* associated with the function's symbol; rather, it is associated with the function object itself.
-It is the value of the key `joy.core/function-type`, which must be a subtype of the bare function type.
+It is the value of the key `::joy/type-of-fn`, which must be a subtype of the bare function type.

 As with all Joy' classes, `::joy/function` has an open set of subclasses and subtypes.
+Joy' provides a subclass `::joy/args-ret-fn` that simply provides a type for the function's arguments (as a single vector) and the function's return value.
+Types in this class have values `::joy/type-of-args` and `::joy/type-of-ret`.
+Subtyping for this class is contravariant in `::joy-type-of-args`.

+In the future, Joy' will likely provide a different subclass that supports [dependent type](https:/en.wikipedia.org/wiki/Dependent_type) relationships among arguments and parameters.

+## Heterogeneous Sequence Types

-Joy' provides a subclass `::joy/arg-pattern-function` that follows Clojure spec alpha in modeling a function's parameters
-as a single vector with a regular expression of element types.
-This is a flexible and familiar model with a natural subtype structure.
+Because Joy's main function subclass models a function's arguments as a single, heterogeneous vector, It is important that Joy' has a class `::joy/type-regex-seq` that naturally expresses the patterns that arise in argument vectors.
+This class follows Clojure spec alpha in modeling a heterogeneous seq as a regular expression of element types.
+This is flexible, familiar to most programmers, and has a natural subtype structure.

 ## Metatypes